ccrrryyyyppptt/ccrrryyyyppptt/README.md

-Wrong one Dyo, go take a look at the private yk.
+Wrong one Dyo, go take a look at the private you know what.